gabrielft-me/Blender-Portfolio2021Aug/README.md

 # Blender Portfolio

-This is my **first frontend project**, showcasing my journey as an aspiring interior designer and 3D rendering enthusiast.
+This is my **first frontend project** done in 2021, showcasing my journey as an aspiring interior designer and 3D rendering enthusiast.
 The entire website was built using **native HTML, CSS, and JavaScript**, without relying on frameworks or libraries.

 ## Project Overview